Tax in Austria

 How is Austrian tax residency determined?

-How does Austrian personal income tax work?
+What are the Austrian personal income tax rates?

 How does Austrian corporate tax work?